Local real estate agents create scholarship

 CSM manages hundreds of scholarships like the Johnston Fehl Scholarship Endowment — scholarships that are created in memory of a special member of the family or community, scholarships to assist students in a particular area of study and scholarships designed to assist those with fewer financial resources.
 Approximately 500 scholarships are awarded annually to CSM students.
 And in the past 10 years, the CSM Foundation has awarded more than $3 million to more than 3,000 students, due to the generosity of people like Johnston and Fehl.

-During this event, givers can double their donation by choosing to support the Johnston Fehl Scholarship.
-Johnston and Fehl have pledged to match, dollar for dollar, the first $3,000 donated to their scholarship fund on #GivingTuesday.

-An international day of generosity, Giving Tuesday follows Black Friday, Small Business Saturday and Cyber Monday and focuses on philanthropy and giving to others after those days focused on consumerism.
-This year’s Giving Tuesday is a 24-hour online giving event, although donors can also mail in their donation dated Dec.
-3.

-For more information on Giving Tuesday or to donate on Dec.
-3 or to learn more about creating scholarships that benefit CSM students, contact the CSM Development Department at 301-934-7599 or csmfoundation@csmd.edu.
+For more information about creating scholarships that benefit CSM students, contact the CSM Development Department at 301-934-7599 or csmfoundation@csmd.edu.